2001 Marlboro 500: Race

 On lap 155, the third caution was given; Gugelmin's engine failed on the frontstretch and stopped at turn one.
 Course officials were required to clear the track up to the first turn.
 All of the leaders, including Fernández, made pit stops for fuel.
 Most of the teams instructed their drivers to conserve fuel in the hope they could reach the end of the race.
 Moreno's car billowed smoke on lap 160 but continued.
 Da Matta gained the lead for the restart on lap 167.
 After restarting from third, Papis moved into the lead two laps later.
 Kannan took over the first position on the 171st lap, before Junqueira passed him on the next lap.
 A section of front wing became dislodged from Moreno's car while entering turn three on lap 176, which triggered the fourth caution.
-During the caution, CART Chief Stewart Chris Kneifel announced the event's distance would be reduced from 250 to 230 laps because of fading sunlight, and the leaders elected to make pit stops.
+During the caution, CART Chief Steward Chris Kneifel announced the event's distance would be reduced from 250 to 230 laps because of fading sunlight, and the leaders elected to make pit stops.
 Moreno remained the leader at the lap-183 restart but was overtaken by Junqueira in turn one.
 After restarting third, Tagliani fell to sixth.
 Carpentier passed Junqueira for the lead two laps later.

 The fifth caution was shown on lap 188 when Moreno's engine failed on the top of the fourth turn and stopped at the exit of pit road to retire.
 Some drivers made pit stops for fuel under caution which would allow them to finish the race by using a rich fuel mixture which increased their top speeds.
 Racing resumed at the start of lap 196.
 Fernández veered right under acceleration on the same lap into the turn three entrance wall which removed his right-front wing section and his wheel.
 He slid across the track and stopped at the turn three infield apron, and the sixth caution was displayed.
 Consequently, Kneifel removed a further ten laps from the race's overall distance.
 The race restarted on lap 202 with Serviá battling Junqueira at the start-finish line for the lead.
 Serviá passed Junqueira shortly afterward and da Matta moved into second position.
 Tagliani overtook Serviá for second place on lap 204, while Papis passed Junqueira for fourth three laps later.
 De Ferran lost third after he was passed by Papis on the 209th lap; his engine went soft and sustained a punctured left-rear tire which increased understeer.